kl0u/flink/docs/dev/datastream_execution_mode.md

 _bounded_.
 Boundedness is a property of a data source that tells us whether all the input coming from that source is known before execution or whether new data will show up, potentially indefinitely.
-A job, in turn, is bounded if all its sources are bounded and unbounded otherwise.
+A job, in turn, is bounded if all its sources are bounded, and unbounded otherwise.

 STREAMING execution mode, on the other hand, can be used for both bounded and unbounded jobs.